Skip to main content

 If you need more control over the process, you can call each step individually.

-These snippets continue from the variables in the examples above: walletClient, globalPubKey, threshold, requesterPubKey, recipientPrivKey, and dataKey.
+These snippets continue from the variables in the examples above: walletClient, globalPubKey, requesterPubKey, recipientPrivKey, and dataKey.

 Encrypt (Low-Level)